It's Kejriwal vs Modi in 2024, says Sisodia as CBI begins questioning accused in excise policy case | Politics

 - India

-As the CBI intensified its probe into the excise policy case, the Aam Aadmi Party upped the ante on Saturday with Delhi's Deputy Chief Minister Manish Sisodia saying the 2024 Lok Sabha polls will be a battle between Arvind Kejriwal and Prime Minister Narendra Modi and such actions will not deter AAP.
+As the CBI began questioning the accused in the Delhi excise policy ''corruption'' case in which he has been named, Deputy Chief Minister Manish Sisodia on Saturday claimed it was ploy by the BJP which ''fears'' Arvind Kejriwal and the 2024 Lok Sabha polls will be a battle between the AAP chief and Prime Minister Narendra Modi.

+The BJP hit back, alleging that Delhi Chief Minister Kejriwal was the ''kingpin'' in the ''liquor scam'' and the Aam Aadmi Party was trying to divert attention from its corruption by linking the CBI action to politics.
+It asserted that Modi would improve his tally in the next general election as he did in 2019.

+A day after the CBI raid against him, Sisodia, at a press conference, expressed apprehension that the agency or the ED may arrest in the next 3-4 days and alleged that it was part of the ''script to stop Kejriwal who has emerged as a national alternative''.

 The agency on Friday carried out searches at 31 places which included premises related to Sisodia as well as some bureaucrats and businessmen.

-Sisodia is one of the 15 persons named by the CBI in the FIR.

 ''The 2024 Lok Sabha polls will be a battle between Arvind Kejriwal and Prime Minister Narendra Modi.
-It will be AAP vs BJP,'' Sisodia told reporters, alleging that the raids were part of a ploy to stop AAP chief Kejriwal's rise.
+It will be AAP vs BJP,'' Sisodia told reporters, alleging that the raids were aimed at stopping AAP chief Kejriwal's rise.

 Sisodia said the BJP was not concerned about corruption but was targeting Delhi Chief Minister Kejriwal, whose work on education and health was being talked about in the world, and that is why Satyendar Jain was arrested by the ED in May.

-At the press conference, Sisodia claimed that the raids are part of the ''script to stop Kejriwal who has emerged as a national alternative''.
+Delhi Congress leaders and workers staged a protest outside the Aam Admi Party office, demanding the resignation of Sisodia.

+The protesters marched from the Delhi Congress office at DDU Marg towards AAP headquarters raising slogans against Chief Minister Arvind Kejriwal and Sisodia.

-''They are not concerned about any scam in the excise policy.
-They are scared of Kejriwal who has gained the love of people, especially after the party's victory in Punjab assembly elections,'' he said.
+Sisodia, however, claimed the rival parties are ''scared of Kejriwal who has gained the love of people, especially after the party's victory in Punjab assembly elections''.

 ''They first arrested Satyendar Jain who was holding the charge of the health portfolio and I will also be arrested in the next couple of days,'' he claimed.